Keyboard shortcuts

 items where item_path:('reports')

-changes where val_new:(I) show default, val_old, val_new order by change_id desc
+versions where val_state:(I) show default, val_error order by first_scan_id desc

 scans show scan_id, started_at@timestamp, file_count order by started_at desc limit 10